antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-24-best-country-world-expat.md

 <a href="https://www.internations.org/expat-insider/2014/the-best-and-worst-places-for-expats" target="_blank"><img src="/img/uploads/2014/11/top-expat-destinations-1024x723.jpg" alt="top expat destinations" width="785" height="554" /></a>

-They also considered and included several factors, let&#8217;s see some of them :
+They also considered and included several factors, let's see some of them :

 - General Quality of Life Index
 - Ease of Settling In Index